 If you fall victim to business identity theft, then you must act now.
-Identity thieves are notorious when it comes to stealing your personal details involving credit card information, driver’s licence, emails, and supplier information.
+Identity thieves are notorious for stealing your personal details involving credit card information, driver's license, emails, and supplier information.

-Identity crime continues to be the main driver of severe organised crime, as 1 in 4 Australians have been a victim of identity crime at some point in their lives according to the Department of Home Affairs.
-It’s evident that identity theft can be a stressful, time-consuming and costly experience.
+Identity crime continues to be the main driver of severe organized crime, as 1 in 4 Australians have been a victim of identity crime at some point in their lives according to the Department of Home Affairs.
+It’s evident that identity theft can be a stressful, time-consuming, and costly experience.

 What To Do If You Are A Victim of Identity Theft

-If you think your identity has been stolen, manipulated or your data has been infiltrated then you must act now.
-It’s critical that you act quickly in order to minimise financial loss.
+If you think your identity has been stolen, manipulated, or your data has been infiltrated, then you must act now.
+It’s critical that you act quickly to minimize financial loss.
 Here are 8 steps to get you started promptly.

 1. Report To The New Zealand Police